apache/couchdb-nano/README.md

 ### db.attachment.insertAsStream(docname, attname, att, contenttype, [params])

 As of Nano 9.x, the function `db.attachment.insertAsStream` is now deprecated.
-Now simply pass a readable stream to `db.attachment.insert` as the third paramseter.
+Now simply pass a readable stream to `db.attachment.insert` as the third parameter.

 ### db.attachment.get(docname, attname, [params])